 THE DEVELOPMENT OF ELECTRONIC FETAL MONITORING

 Electronic FHR monitoring was developed in the hope that intrapartum identification of hypoxia and asphyxia might lead to interventions to eliminate fetal death and neurologic damage in labor.
 Cerebral palsy (CP), which used to be called infantile spastic palsy, had been attributed by James Little in 1862 to damage in labor.2 He reported to the Society of London on 200 cases that had one thing in common—an abnormal characteristic of labor.
 Many years later, investigators were able to demonstrate in animal models the effects of sublethal levels of hypoxemia, which resulted in brain lesions, and clinical effects that were characteristic of profound neurologic damage.
 The effects of sudden and total asphyxia, however, were more likely to affect the brain stem, resulting in seizures, ataxia, and athetosis; however, lesions were not characteristic of CP.
-Later, Myers3 concluded that profound total asphyxia was not the typical ...
+Later, Myers3 concluded that profound total asphyxia was not ...